 Dust and dirt like fur, hair, and dead skin are common allergens that can be found in your mattress.
 While regular cleaning can get rid of these on the surface, dust and dirt may have deeply infiltrated your mattress especially if it is old and not been taken care of for a long time.

-Moulds can develop in a moist and humid environment, especially if your bedroom is not properly ventilated.
+Mould can develop on your mattress in a moist and humid environment, especially if your bedroom is not properly ventilated.
 While you can clean moulds on the surface, if it has deeply developed on the core of your mattress, there’s nothing we can do.

 Should you get a new mattress if you have bed bugs?
 Definitely, yes!
 Bed bugs can take time to get rid of.
 If you’re suffering from bed bugs, you can check this blog for guidance on getting rid of bed bugs on mattresses.